 Downloading and installing Zotero for Firefox

 Downloading and installing Zotero Standalone

-(Works with Google Chrome and Safari.
-Also requires you to download/install Zotero Connector plugins for Chrome and Safari):
+(Works with Google Chrome, Safari, and Opera.
+Also requires you to download/install Zotero Connector plugins for Chrome, Safari, and Opera):

 Screencast Tutorials from Zotero.org: